Elimination of discrimination in respect of employment and occupation

 07 October 2011

-During 2011, through the ILO’s Regular Budget Supplementary Account the ILO will undertake work in Azerbaijan as a follow up to two in-depth ILO studies on discrimination and gender which were commissioned in 2009-2010.
-The findings of two studies confirmed the need for continued legislative reform, especially to prevent discrimination based on sex in Azerbaijan.
+During 2011, the ILO undertook work in Azerbaijan as a follow up to two in-depth ILO studies on discrimination and gender which were commissioned in 2009-2010.
+The findings of these two studies confirmed the need for continued legislative reform, especially to prevent discrimination based on sex in Azerbaijan.
 The studies pointed to a need for awareness on the part of workers and employers on relevant legal norms.
-In order to validate these studies and discuss the findings with constituents, a tripartite workshop will be convened.
-The workshop will conclude with the adoption of a development strategy on equality, including an action plan for the strengthening of constituent capacity to exercise the principle of non-discrimination at work.
-Steps will also be taken to ensure an awareness raising campaign on your rights a work is launched by constituents with a special focus on relevant national legislation.
-The overall objective of the project in Azerbaijan is to establish new or modify laws, policies, action plans and/or programmes to be adopted and brought into line with international standards on non-discrimination, as well as implementing an awareness raising strategy on non-discrimination to be launched by one or more constituents.
+In May 2011, constituents validated these studies and agreed on the way forward to implement the recommendations emanating from them that will ultimately lead to establish new or modify laws, policies, action plans and/or programmes to be adopted and brought into line with international standards on non-discrimination, as well as implement an awareness raising strategy on non-discrimination.
+Two crucial activities have been undertaken to date: 1) an in-depth review of the labour code, and 2) translation into Azeri of the equal pay guide on gender neutral job evaluations.

 3. Promoting equality at work in China